Christopher Columbus

 The name Christopher Columbus is the anglicization of the Latin Christophorus Columbus.
-Growing up on the coast of Liguria, he went to sea at a young age and traveled widely, as far north as the British Isles and as far south as what is now Ghana.
+Growing up on the coast of Liguria, he went to sea at a young age and traveled widely, as far north as the British and Irish Isles and as far south as what is now Ghana.
 He married Portuguese noblewoman Filipa Moniz Perestrelo, who bore a son, Diego, and was based in Lisbon for several years.
 He later took a Castilian mistress, Beatriz Enríquez de Arana, who bore a son, Ferdinand.

 Largely self-educated, Columbus was knowledgeable in geography, astronomy, and history.
 He developed a plan to seek a western sea passage to the East Indies, hoping to profit from the lucrative spice trade.
 After the Granada War, and Columbus's persistent lobbying in multiple kingdoms, the Catholic Monarchs, Queen Isabella I and King Ferdinand II, agreed to sponsor a journey west.
-Columbus left Castile in August 1492 with three ships and made landfall in the Americas on 12 October, ending the period of human habitation in the Americas now referred to as the pre-Columbian era.
+Columbus left the Port of Palos in August 1492 with three ships and made landfall in the Americas on 12 October, ending the period of human habitation in the Americas now referred to as the pre-Columbian era.
 His landing place was an island in the Bahamas, known by its native inhabitants as Guanahani.
 He then visited the islands now known as Cuba and Hispaniola, establishing a colony in what is now Haiti.
 Columbus returned to Castile in early 1493, with captured natives.
 Word of his voyage soon spread throughout Europe.